 Admission to any of the department's programs requires academic good standing, an interview with the undergraduate advisor, and formal acceptance by the department.
 A grade of C or above is required in all history courses counted in the history major or minor, either as transfer credit or completed at Chicago State University.
-Completion of 120 credit hours of work: 42 credit hours in general education, consisting of 6 hours in composition, 9 hours in humanities, 6 hours of a single foreign language, 9 hours in physical and life sciences, 3 hours in mathematics, and 9 hours in social sciences (embedded course hours consisting of 3 hours in critical thinking, 3 hours in diversity, 3 hours in fine arts, and 3 hours in interdisciplinary course work should also be completed); 42 credit hours in history; 36 hours in electives.
+Completion of 120 credit hours of work: 39 credit hours in general education, 45 credit hours of specific requirement courses, and 36 credit hours of elective courses.